Skip to Content

 • Method: Select the HTTP method for the endpoint.

-4. Click the icon to save the endpoint.
+5. Click the icon to save the endpoint.

 Override endpoint request/response content types

-The default value for Request and Response content types is inherited from the server content type.
+The default value for request and response content types is inherited from the server content type.
 The available content type values are as follows:

 To override the endpoint request or response content types, follow these steps: